giga-sec/gigaSec-Tech-Notes/README.md

 As of this writing June 07, 2022
-- I will no longer be updating the changes in readme file
+- I will no longer be updating the changes in readme file -> No update changes for plugins I've installed.
 - Rest assured that info written here are still relevant and helpful